If you received a "Credit Card Billing Failure" email from Squarespace, follow this guide.

 I updated my credit card.
 Did the payment go through?

 Once you update your billing credit card, we'll automatically charge it for outstanding payments.
 If the card is valid, this payment should go through successfully and display a purchase receipt.

 Depending on your billing cycle, this payment will cover the next year or month.
 To switch to a monthly or annual plan, you can change your billing cycle after updating your credit card.

 Can I have an extension?

-Unfortunately, we can't make an extension on an outstanding payment.
-However, we do offer a built-in grace period.
+While we can't offer extensions on an outstanding payment, we do have a built-in grace period.
 Your site will expire 15 days after a payment is due.
-You can reactivate the expired site once you can make a payment.
+You can reactivate the expired site once you make a payment.
 Content may or may not be recoverable, depending on how long the site was expired.